DJI NEO Review

 Performance

 When it comes to performance, the DJI NEO 2 impresses with its flight dynamics and overall stability.
 The maximum flight time is around 19 minutes without the propeller guards (17 minutes with them), which is in line with the official specifications.
-Fang told us that the drone could perform 12-16 minutes in a single charge.
+In real world test the drone could perform 12-16 minutes in a single charge.

 The maximum horizontal speed reaches 12 m/s in Sport Mode, while the maximum ascent speed increases by 65%, now reaching 5 m/s in Sport Mode.
 This makes the NEO 2 much more agile and responsive compared to the original NEO, especially in fast-paced tracking or action shots.